 To open enroll in Dassel-Cokato Middle School, call 320-286-4100, ext.
 1600.

 DCHS believes in being responsive to the needs of students and challenging them to reach their potential.
-With this in mind, students recently began using laptops to expand the ways they learn new information.
-Along with the computers, teachers receive ongoing staff development training to help them make the best use of the technology available.
+With this in mind, students in fifth through eighth grades use Chromebooks in the classrooms on a daily basis, which continues the district’s goal of providing students more learning opportunities through access to technology.
+Teachers also receive ongoing staff development training to help them make the best use of technology

 The high school also offers courses taught at the school that equate to more than 50 college credits through Southwest Minnesota State University, St. Cloud State University, Ridgewater College, and the University of Minnesota.